-Note that a field definition cannot relax the requirements of this specification because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of integers and decimals, the format of strings and tokens, the types allowed in a dictionary’s values, or the number of items in a list).
-Likewise, field definitions can only use Structured Headers for the entire field value, not a portion thereof.
+A field definition cannot relax the requirements of this specification because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of Integers and Decimals, the format of Strings and Tokens, the types allowed in a Dictionary’s values, or the number of Items in a List).
+Likewise, field definitions can only use this specification for the entire field value, not a portion thereof.

-This specification defines minimums for the length or number of various structures supported by Structured Headers implementations.
+This specification defines minimums for the length or number of various structures supported by implementations.
 It does not specify maximum sizes in most cases, but authors should be aware that HTTP implementations do impose various limits on the size of individual fields, the total number of fields, and/or the size of the entire header or trailer section.